srish-kumar/serverless-microservice/README.md

 ![Create REST API](./images/create-new-api.jpg)

 5. Each API is collection of resources and methods that are integrated with backend HTTP endpoints, Lambda functions, or other AWS services.
 Typically, API resources are organized in a resource tree according to the application logic.
-At this time you only have the root resource, but let's add a resource next
+At this time you only have the root resource, but let's add a resource next.

-Click "Actions", then click "Create Resource"
+Click "Create Resource".

 ![Create API resource](./images/create-api-resource.jpg)